Some posts contain compensated links. Please read this disclaimer for more info.

 Originating from the coastal regions of Dalmatia and Istria, this crunchy deep-fried dessert is super-easy to make.
 The dough consists of little more than flour, sugar, egg yolks, milk, and oil.
 Additionally, flavorings can include lemon zest, orange liqueur, or limoncello.
 Powdered sugar is sprinkled on top to give them an even more festive look.
 Check out our kroštule recipe here!

-As mentioned earlier, kajmak is used in or on many dishes in the Balkans and, therefore, if not even a dish itself, must be mentioned on this list.
+As mentioned earlier, kajmak is used in or on many dishes in the Balkans and, therefore, if not even a dish itself, must be noted on this list.
 Kajmak is just a spread, sort of like firm butter or cheese, served with some bread as an appetizer or used in various recipes just as cream would be used.

-It has the texture of thick cream but very mild in taste.
+It has the texture of thick cream but is very mild in taste.
 We love kajmak on almost any dish in the Balkans, or at least to compliment.
 And locals would agree with us.
 That is very obvious by the amount you will be served this side staple.

 This is a fun Balkans dish usually served for more than one person, sort of like you are at home sitting around the table with family.
 Everyone digs into this meaty dish prepared with all kinds of chunks of meat but most commonly chicken, pork, and sausage.